Clara Calamai: Personal life

 On 19 May 1945 she married explorer, and documentary film maker Count Leonardo Bonzi with whom she had two daughters.
 The marriage was annulled in November 1959, and she lived with Captain of Aviation Valerio Andreoni.

-Calamai died of a stroke in Rimini on 21 September 1998.
+Calamai died in Rimini on 21 September 1998.
+Calamai is buried in the Monumental Cemetery of Rimini.
+In September 2022, a stele dedicated to her was unveiled in the cemetery behind the funerary monument of Federico Fellini.